 Our goal is to estimate the average treatment effect on the treated group (ATT).
 Consider the treated set $T = \{i \mid t_i = 1\}$, and a given treated edge $i \in T$, we compute the expected influence by

 where $\hat{y}_{i,1}$ and $\hat{y}_{i,0}$ denote the potential outcomes under treatment and control.
-Since only one of these outcomes is observed, we approximate the missing counterfactuals through nearest neighbor matching in the embedding space.
+Since only one of these outcomes is observed, we approximate the missing counterfactuals using nearest-neighbor matching in the embedding space.
 For each treated sample, we identify its nearest neighbor $j$ from the control set,

 and use its outcome $y_j$ as an estimate of $\hat{y}_{i,0}$.
 The ATT is then computed by